 Sailor and skimmer hat names were used interchangeably.
 In summer they were made of braided straw and formed a wide flat brim with shallow circle crown.
 The usual wide ribbons, bows, feathers and veils added interest to these sun hats.
 In the winter the shape remained but the materials turned to felt or velvet.

-Suiter hats looked like Victorian riding hats or men’s top hats with distinctive curled side brims and tall crowns with a flat top.
+Suiter hats or coachman hats looked like Victorian riding hats or men’s top hats with distinctive curled side brims and tall crowns with a flat top.
 They sat perched on top of the head and slightly forward onto the forehead.
 A ribbon band, large bows, tall feather(s), and veils added more drama.

 Another style borrowed from the Victorian era is the bonnet hat.
 With a semi deep crown fitted at the center back of the head and a brim that enclosed around the side and forehead, the bonnet was a charming feminine design.
 It came with a ribbon band and flower clusters just like generations past, but lacked a chin strap.

 Similar to the bonnet and also borrowed from the recent past, the 1940s cloche hat was worn on the back crown with narrow brim.
 Its oval crown was much tighter and brim smaller than the bonnet.
 It was a youthful, dainty hat that was adopted most by girls and teens.

-Another popular teenager’s hat was the Derby.
+Another popular teenager’s hat that was the Derby or bowler.
 With very round/oval crown and tightly rolled brim all around it was worn with a ribbon band and tall feather on one side.
 It was a style borrowed from late teen and early ‘20s men’s hats.

 The fedora hat and homburg hats were two other styles borrow from men’s hats.
 In the 1940s, men were wearing both hat styles.
 The women’s version featured wider brims, softer shaped crowns and larger bows or feathers.
 To avoid confusion with men’s hats they were simply called Casual Hats.